Hyphomycetes: Ecological importance

-Aquatic or Ingoldian hyphomycetes are common on submerged decaying leaves and other organic matter, especially in clean running water with good aeration.
+Aquatic hyphomycetes or Ingoldian hyphomycetes are common on submerged decaying leaves and other organic matter, especially in clean running water with good aeration.
 Colonised leaves fall from the tree into the river.
 Their branched, septate mycelium penetrates through the leaf surface and spreads through leaf tissue.
 Conidiophores project into the water and bear conidia, which are often sigmoid, branched or tetraradiate structures.
 Aquatic hyphomycetes play an important role in the breakdown of organic matter in rivers, because their extracellular enzymes break down leaf tissue, which in turn is made more palatable to invertebrates.
-Leaves with fungi (conditioned) are a more nutritious source of food than unconditioned leaves.
+Leaves with fungi (conditioned) are a more nutritious source of food for benthic insects and snails than unconditioned leaves.
+Certain aquatic hyphomycetes are also found as mycoparasites, and biotrophs; like Naiadella fluitans and Gyoerffyella entomobryoides, respectively.
+Common species include Hymenoscuphus tetracladius and Tetracladium marchalianum.

 Coprophilous or dung-loving hyphomycetes are part of the succession of fungi occurring on many kinds of herbivore faeces, playing an important role in breaking down cellulose.
 Several species are found only on dung, such as Angulimaya sundara, Onychophora coprophila, Pulchromyces fimicola, Sphondylocephalum verticillatum and Stilbella fimetaria.

 Entomogenous, entomopathogenic or insect-pathogenic hyphomycetes infect and kill insects (and spiders) and are especially diverse in tropical and subtropical regions, especially in Asia.
 Most are asexual states of or phylogenetically related to the Ascomycete families, Cordycipitaceae and Ophiocordycipitaceae.
-Insect hosts are infected by asexual spores, which germinate and grow to fill the host body with mycelium or hyphal bodies, then produce sporulating structures on the insect carcass.
-They are often found on dead insects under bark or in soil, but some affect insect behaviour ("zombie fungus"), causing infected hosts to climb towards the light, ensuring that air-borne infective spores will be released higher up in the canopy of the forest or meadow.
+Insect hosts are infected by asexual spores, which germinate and grow to fill the host body with mycelium, or hyphal bodies, and then produce sporulating structures on the insect carcass.
+They are often found on dead insects under bark or in soil, but some affect insect behaviour ("zombie fungus"), for example causing infected hosts to climb towards the light, ensuring that air-borne infective spores will be released higher up in the canopy of the forest or meadow.
 Well-known entomogenous hyphomycetes are classified in Beauveria, Metarhizium and Tolypocladium; famous anamorphic generic names such as Akanthomyces, Gibellula, Hirsutella, Hymenostilbe and Isaria are now subsumed in genera formerly considered sexual, such as Cordyceps, Ophiocordyceps and Torubiella under fungal single-name nomenclature.
 Species of Beauveria and Metarhizium show some promise as biological control agents against pest insects.
 Tolypocladium inflatum was the original source of cyclosporine A, used as a drug to prevent rejection of organ transplants.

-Many food-borne fungi are hyphomycetes.
+Many food-borne fungi are also hyphomycetes.
 Species of Penicillium and Aspergillus are particularly common agents of food spoilage and also produce important mycotoxins that affect human health.
 Some species, such as Penicillium digitatum on citrus fruits, and Penicillium expansum on apples, are common on specific foods, while others are less specialized and grow on many different kinds of food.